mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/authenticate-alice/kotlin.md

 ### Monitor connection state

-When a successful connection is established you need to navigate user to `ChatFragment`.
+When a successful connection is established you need to navigate user to `MainFragment`.
 Locate the `init` block inside `LoginViewModel` class and replace it's body:

 ```kotlin